aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 only_failed_tests: "{{ validation_role.only_failed_tests | arista.avd.default(false) }}"

 # Variable to enable ANTA eos_validate_state
-# Default to false as ANTA is currently preview
+# Defaults to false as ANTA is currently preview
 use_anta: false
 # Whether or not to save each device test catalog to 'test_catalogs_dir'
 # Used only when 'use_anta' is set to true
 save_catalog: false
 # Which tests to skip when using ANTA.
-# If set, legacy tags are ignored
+# If set, Ansible tags are ignored
 skipped_tests: []
 # Logging level for the ANTA libraries
 # Default is warning
 logging_level: "WARNING"
+# Activate strict mode for command collection errors
+# Defaults to false
+strict_mode: false
 ```

 ## Example Playbook